rolling-sagas/rs-doc/battle_system/README.md

 #### Using a firearm:

-- Select a specific firearms skill.
+- Select a specific firearm skill.
 - Roll a 1D100 for attack success ( Difficulty of success is based on ?)

 #### Fast-Moving Targets: